ome/omero-guide-r/docs/r_walkthrough.rst

 6. Perform statistical analysis on that data in R.

 7. At the end of the notebook a plot is created which is similar to the one shown in \ `Figure 1 <https://www.nature.com/articles/ncb2591/figures/1>`__\  of the article.
 One dataset in particular has extreme outliers.
-OMERO.parade [ADD LINK TO OMERO.parade] can be used to find the images that cause the outliers.
+OMERO.parade https://github.com/ome/omero-parade can be used to find the images that cause the outliers.

 8. Note: OMERO.parade uses the *Summary from R* table that is attached to the project in order to provide enhanced filtering and plotting features.